dmbarbour/wikilon/docs/ABCRT.md

         {&trace} :: ∀v,e.(v * e)→((trashed v) * e)

-For performance, I keep trace messages in a finite trace buffer separated from normal GC.
+For predictable performance, I keep trace messages in a separate buffer from the normal evaluation.
+At th

 Trashing an argument additionally enables destructive read of text without implicit copies.
 Despite risk of losing some messages on overflow, this should cover the 99% use case easily enough.
 Even dumping 64kB should be sufficient for generating a useful debug-view of what's happening within a computation.

 The decision to trace arbitrary values is... questionable.
 It does improve flexibility of expression, enabling structured data subject to ad-hoc external rendering techniques.
 OTOH, it might hinder legibility of a plain text rendering a bit.
 Fortunately, plain text embedded in ABC should be reasonably legible.

 ### Fail Fast

 The `{&trash}` or `{&trace}` annotation could serve a useful role for partial failure, i.e. creating the logical equivalent of an `undefined` value.
-It might be convenient to develop a variant of `{&trace}` that dumps the whole environment, e.g. `{&abort}`.
+It might also be convenient to develop a variant of `{&trace}` that essentially traces the whole environment, e.g. `{&abort}`.

 ### Stack Traces (Mid Priority)